 If you go to the Trafford Centre in December then you must visit Winter Funland at Event city.
 This is one of our favourite festive activities which is suitable for the whole family and is bound to leave you feeling nice and festive.
 For one inclusive price you can go ice skating, meet santa, watch a show, a circus or both and have unlimited goes on numerous rides.

-Speaking of Event city regardless of what time of year you visit it is always worth seeing what they have on as they often have great events where tickets can be bought right up until the day.
+Regardless of what time of year you visit it is always worth seeing what, if anything, is on at Event City as they often have great events where tickets can be bought right up until the day.

 And keep your eye out for the traveling circus that sets up in the Event city car park.
 This is one of the best circus’s we have ever seen and is definitely worth a visit if you are in the area.